pdoroudchi/vc/README.md

-# Welcome to my Data Glacier Version Control Assignment Repo!
+# Welcome to my Version Control Repo!

 Here is what I did for this assignment: